Spring Art in the Studio: Visual Narrative

 Ages 11-14

 A continuation of well-balanced, hands-on learning that develops core skills and artistry.
 Students at this age are able to focus longer and enjoy the creative and conceptual challenge of working through more complex artistic processes.
+The focus of the spring term is visual narrative.
+Explore elements of visual storytelling: characters, settings, surprise and humour.

 Time: Mondays 4:30-6:15pm